This blog may contain affiliate links. Read our disclosure policy for more info.

 He is one of the only guys around doing this and considering 350 people die every year from snake bites in Sri Lanka, it was a cause we really wanted to support.

-During the tour, you sit in some chairs and the handler and his son bring out a huge range of snakes.
+During the tour, you sit and watch as the handler and his son bring out a huge range of snakes.
 Some of these include vipers and 3 different types of cobras.
 Not all of the snakes are venomous though and you can even hold a few other cool snakes like pythons and tree snakes.

 3. Take a Day Trip to Polhena Beach/ Turtle Beach

 Polhena Beach (aka Turtle Beach) is located only 7km from Mirissa.
 It is, in my opinion, one of the best beaches on the southern coast.
 Not only is the entire beach protected from the waves by a reef, but in the shallow, calm bay, there are around 15 turtles who permanently live here.

-Polhena Beach is also not as well-known as I originally thought and in fact, during our visit, the beach was almost empty.
+Polhena Beach is also not as well-known as I originally thought, and during our visit, the beach was almost empty.

 At the beach, you can rent snorkeling gear to swim with the turtles for 400 LKR for the day.
 There is also a hatchery on the beach and if you’re lucky you may see a baby released after hatching.